All Episodes

 I don't really care too much about his personal life.

-And he's dating a 24-year-old girl, which has raised a lot of eyebrows and that's gotten a lot of media attention.
+And he's dating a 24-year-old girl, which has raised a lot of eyebrows and it's gotten a lot of media attention.

-A lot of people show up showing a lot of interest in this.
+A lot of people have shown a lot of interest in this.

 And here's how the answer came out.